jsorrell/CarpetSkyAdditions/README.md

 SkyBlock is a module for [fabric-carpet](https://github.com/gnembon/fabric-carpet) originally based on [skyrising/skyblock](https://github.com/skyrising/skyblock).

 This mod aims to provide an expert level SkyBlock gameplay that depends on players' knowledge of Minecraft mechanics.
 In some cases, outside tools such as [Chunkbase](https://www.chunkbase.com/) or [MiniHUD](https://www.curseforge.com/minecraft/mc-mods/minihud) will be helpful.
 Usage of these is encouraged.
-Sometimes extended grinding or AFK sessions will be required for progression, although I've tried to minimize this in some cases.
-Unless a command is run to enable features or SkyBlock world generation is chosen, the mod will not affect other saves on the client it is installed on.
+Sometimes extended grinding or AFK sessions will be required for progression.
+Unless SkyBlock world generation is chosen or features are specifically enabled, the mod will do nothing.
+This means in Single Player, SkyBlock and Non-SkyBlock worlds can be switch between easily without restarting the client.

 ## Installation